-Everyone may benefit from these book.
-Taken as a group, they combat with reason the high levels of sexism, homophobia, transphobia, Islamophobia, hatred and mistrust of Atheists, general pervasive and entrenched religious intolerance, etc. in the North American culture and the rest of the world.
+Everyone may benefit from this book.
+Taken as a group, this and similar books combat with reason the high levels of sexism, homophobia, transphobia, Islamophobia, hatred and mistrust of Atheists and Agnostics, general pervasive and entrenched religious intolerance, etc. in the North American culture and the rest of the world.

 "Islam and the Future of Tolerance: A Dialogue" by Sam Harris and Maajid Nawaz

 Read reviews or order this book safely from Amazon.com online book store

 $7.56 in Kindle format, or $12.39 plus postage in hardcover. $4.49 in audible format.

 "In this short book, Sam Harris and Maajid Nawaz invite you to join an urgently needed conversation: Is Islam a religion of peace or war?
 Is it amenable to reform?
 Why do so many Muslims seem drawn to extremism?
 What do words like Islamism, jihadism, and fundamentalism mean in today’s world?

 Remarkable for the breadth and depth of its analysis, this dialogue between a famous atheist and a former radical is all the more startling for its decorum.
 Harris and Nawaz have produced something genuinely new: they engage one of the most polarizing issues of our time―fearlessly and fully―and actually make progress.